simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 yet released), and was only tested with the Docker image.
 See above to pull and start the Docker image.

 If you want to search for race conditions in your code, you must use our compilation wrapper to compile the programs.
+Do not forget the ``-g`` flag, or the messages will be less informative.

 .. code-block:: console

    # From within the container, directory /source/tutorial/
    $ cp /source/tutorial-model-checking.git/plusplus.c .
-   $ mclang plusplus.c -o plusplus
+   $ mclang plusplus.c -o plusplus -g
    (a lot of debug output that can safely be ignored)

 Looking at the source code, there is a clear race condition between the two threads on the variable ``i``.
 This is because